IMP Diagnostics Customer Support Line

 2. WHAT IS THIS POLICY ABOUT?

-This Privacy Policy explains how we collect and process the personal data necessary for the data subject to:
+This Privacy Policy explains how we collect and process personal data required for the data subject to:

 3. WHAT IS PERSONAL DATA?

-Personal data is any information relating to an individual that identifies them or makes them identifiable, regardless of the nature or medium of the information, including sound and image.
+Personal data means any information relating to an individual that identifies them or makes them identifiable, regardless of the nature or format of that information, including sound and image.

-A person is identifiable when they can be identified, directly or indirectly, in particular by reference to an identification number or to specific elements of their physical, physiological, psychological, economic, cultural, or social identity.
+An identifiable person is someone who can be identified directly or indirectly, particularly by reference to an identification number or other factors specific to their physical, physiological, psychological, economic, cultural, or social identity.

 4. HOW WILL WE USE YOUR PERSONAL DATA?